 PMFBY claim process

-Crop Cutting Experiments (CCEs) are conducted to assess yield loss scientifically.
+- Crop Cutting Experiments (CCEs) or satellite data are used for yield assessment.

 Role of technology in PMFBY